 About Northampton

-Northampton (listen) is a large market town and the county town of Northamptonshire in the East Midlands of England.
-It lies on the River Nene, 60 miles (97km) north-west of London and 45 miles (72km) south-east of Birmingham.
-One of the largest towns in England, it had a population of 212,100 at the 2011 census (223,000 est. 2019).
+Northampton ( ) is a town and civil parish in Northamptonshire, England.
+It is the county town of Northamptonshire and the administrative centre of the unitary authority of West Northamptonshire.
+The town is situated on the River Nene, 60 miles (97Â km) north-west of London and 50 miles (80Â km) south-east of Birmingham.
+Northampton is one of the largest towns in England; the population of its overall urban area was recorded as 249,093 in the 2021 census.

 Archaeological evidence of settlement in the area dates to the Bronze Age, Romans and Anglo-Saxons.
 In the Middle Ages, the town rose to national significance with the establishment of Northampton Castle, an occasional royal residence which regularly hosted the Parliament of England.
 Medieval Northampton had many churches, monasteries and the University of Northampton, all enclosed by the town walls.
 It was granted a town charter by Richard I in 1189 and a mayor was appointed by King John in 1215.
 The town was also the site of two medieval battles, in 1264 and 1460.